ministryofjustice/itpolicycontent/content/security/line-manager-approval.md

 1. Check that your direct report (DR) has said what they want in their request.
 The request should identify which MOJ IT Policies apply.
 2. Check that the request is valid from a business perspective.
 If not, deny the request ([step 7](#step7) ).
-3. Make sure that the [Acceptable Use Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/) is in the list of applicable policies.
+3. Check that [Acceptable Use](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/) is in the list of applicable policies.
-4. Review the requirements or obligations within those MOJ IT Policies.
+4. Review the requirements or obligations within the MOJ IT Policies that apply to the request.
 5. Check that the DR understands and will follow the requirements or obligations.
 For example, have a discussion with them, or ask them for more information or evidence.
 6. If they are able to follow the applicable MOJ IT Policies, send a formal approval to the DR. An email is enough for this.
 7. <a id="step7"></a>If you don't think they can follow the Policies, or there's a weak business case for the request, refuse it.